As COVID-19 restriction continue to lessen, children in many states are expected to go back to school for in-classroom education.

 Many schools are focused on establishing return-to-classroom safety procedures regarding the virus specifically.
-But it’s also important to remember that there are building maintenance procedures that all educational administrations need to consider regarding mold, mold buildup, and mold removal and remediation.
-If your school is currently suffering from a mold infestation, you may need the services of a mold remediation company.
+But it’s also important to remember that there are building maintenance procedures that all educational administrations need to consider regarding mold.

 Mold in the Classroom | Signs to Look For

 Outside of visibly seeing the mold with your own two eyes, there are other telltale signs that you may be experiencing a mold infestation in your classroom that requires the services of a mold remediation or mold removal company.

 The most obvious signs that you have mold buildup in your classroom are often health related.
 If you, your colleagues, or any of your students experience the following symptoms after spending a prolonged period of time in your classroom, request a mold inspection.

 Symptoms that student might experience if mold is in the classroom:

 - Allergic reactions

 - Asthmatic attacks